jeffisadams/lambda-cognito-go/README.md

 To use this script, get the output values from your cloudformation stack and run the following command:
 `./scripts/login_first.sh {{User Pool ID}} {{Token Client ID}} {{Your Email}} {{Password in the Email AWS sent you}}`

 This will change your password to 'Testing1' and log you in.
-You will get back an JSON Web Token or JWT token you can now use to finally call the damn API.
+You will get back a JSON Web Token or JWT token you can now use to finally call the damn API.

 # Bring it home
 Now that we have the auth token, we can add it to the headers and call the